 - Most seed companies will have a little chart like this one that includes days to germinate, planting depth, days to harvest, and row/plant spacing.

 - If you bought seeds in the US, there might be a little color coded map of the US on the back.
 This map is the USDA Plant Hardiness Map.
 To read the map, you match the color of your area to the color on the table and that will tell you the months you should be able to sow the seeds and expect a harvest.
 However, this is just a guide.
 The US is a big country with diverse climates and micro-climates and there is no way exact planting dates for each area can be listed on the back of a seed packet.
+There is more to your gardening climate than just knowing your gardening zone.
+I have a short climate ecourse that can help you truly understand YOUR gardening climate.

 - This last area tells you what year the seeds are packed for and when to sell by.
 Now, seeds don’t expire so you don’t have to worry too much about this date.
 But their germination rate decreases the older they are so you don’t want to waste money buy purchasing last year’s seeds – unless they’re on clearance, of course.